diamondglossitis574/sigpro/Readme.md

 ```
 bun add sigpro
 ```
+or more simple:

-Copy sigpro.js where you want to use it.
+copy "sigpro.js" file where you want to use it.

 ## 🎯 Philosophy